trynova/website/pages/blog/internals-of-nova-part-2.md

 `ElementIndex` (a `u32`), `u32`, and `ElementCapacityWritability` (a `u8`).
 (For
 the #dark-arts folks out there: These should actually be `MaybeUninit<T>` for each slice.
 I'm saving keystrokes.)
-A single Array owns one index from each slice, meaning that effectively an Array's static data is made up of `(ElementIndex, u32, ElementCapacityWritability)`, which is 9 bytes in total (we get to ignore padding because of the homogenous slices).
+A single Array owns one index from each slice, meaning that effectively an Array's static data is made up of a `(ElementIndex, u32, ElementCapacityWritability)` tuple, which is 9 bytes in total (we get to ignore padding because of the homogenous slices).
 This is effectively an in-memory database of three data columns, where each Array owns one row in the database.

-Additionally, I want to keep a `backing_objects` HashMap on the side.
-The purpose for this is to act as something of a scratch memory for those Arrays that make use of their object properties.
-That is, Arrays that have named properties set on them or that have prototypes that differ from `Array.prototype`.
+Additionally, the backing object references of Arrays are kept on the side in a `backing_objects` hash map.
+Arrays that have named properties set on them or that have prototypes that differ from `Array.prototype` have an entry in this map.
 The absolute majority of Arrays do not have these and thus we avoid the need to allocate any memory for them in this way.
-This does assume that we can know the proper Realm in which the Array was created in, but if we have a separate Heap for each Realm then this is trivially knowable.
-Firefox's SpiderMonkey has precisely this sort of setup, so we can probably follow their lead on this without much issue.
+This does assume that we can know the proper Realm in which the Array was created in so that we can create a backing object with the correct Realm's `Array.prototype` intrinsic but if we keep a separate Heap for each Realm then this is trivially knowable.
+Firefox's SpiderMonkey has precisely this sort of Realm-specific heap setup, so we are not beating a new path into unknown wilds here.

-This is unfortunately not reality yet.
+While the above is what I want our Array heap to eventually look like, we are not there yet.
 Currently Nova's Array heap vector looks like this:

 ```rs
 struct ArrayHeapData {